Plum Tomatoes Growing Guide

 Plum tomatoes are oval-shaped tomatoes and have thicker flesh, low water content, fewer seeds, and less pulp than your traditional tomatoes.
 This is why many people use them for tomato sauce, stews, canned goods, salad, and much more!
 While there are many different varieties of plum tomatoes, Roma tomatoes and San Marzano are the two most popular.
 The smallest plum tomato varieties are about cherry tomatoes' size and are aptly called - grape tomatoes.

-What is A Plum Tomato?
+What Is A Plum Tomato?

 Plum Tomatoes Growing Guide

-Plum Tomato Growth Characteristics
+Growth Characteristics

 Plum tomatoes grow in upright, bushy plants with deep green leaves.
-The leaves, stems, and stalk are slightly textured, almost grippy!
+The leaves, stems, and stalks are slightly textured, almost grippy!
 Small yellow flowers typically bloom in groups and fade into green tomatoes that gradually turn red.
 Depending on what variety of plum tomatoes you buy, the tomatoes might be orange or yellow instead.
 Plum tomatoes get very tall and absolutely need caging for support.
 Otherwise, the plant will fall over on itself, with a high chance of snapping the main stalk and killing the plant.

-Light Requirement
+Light

-Soil Requirement
+Soil

 Water Requirement